The Real Plumbing

 Most conventional gardens and almost all conventional agriculture systematically damage mycorrhizal networks.
 Three practices are especially destructive:

 Synthetic phosphorus fertilizer.
 Mycorrhizal fungi specialize in collecting phosphorus from soil.
-If high levels of soluble phosphorus are already present, plants shut down the partnership — why pay sugar for something free?
+If high levels of soluble phosphorus are already present, plants shut the partnership down — why pay sugar for something free?
 Years of phosphorus fertilization can leave soils with active phosphorus but no functional mycorrhizal network, which makes those soils less resilient to drought even when nutrient levels look fine.

 Fungicides.
 Broad-spectrum agricultural fungicides kill mycorrhizal fungi along with their intended targets.
 Lawn applications are especially destructive.